 Transportation Management Associations (TMAs) are private, non-profit organizations established to work with employers and governments to help provide effective and efficient commuting and other transportation options.
 The TMA Council of NJ (TMAC NJ) is comprised of the Executive Directors of New Jersey's Transportation Management Associations.

 Eight TMAs operate in the state of New Jersey.
-Seven TMAs operate in the NJTPA region: EZ Ride (formerly Meadowlink), goHunterdon, Greater Mercer TMA, Hudson TMA, Keep Middlesex Moving (KMM), RideWise, and TransOptions.
+Seven TMAs operate in the NJTPA region: EZ Ride, goHunterdon, Greater Mercer TMA, Hudson TMA, Keep Middlesex Moving (KMM), RideWise, and Avenues in Motion.
 Greater Mercer TMA covers areas in both the NJTPA and Delaware Valley Regional Planning Commission (DVRPC) regions and Cross County Connection TMA serves areas in the DVRPC and South Jersey Transportation Planning Authority regions.

-The NJTPA oversees the development of annual work programs and coordinates activities among the TMAs, the NJTPA subregions, NJ Transit, NJDOT and other partners in regional mobility.
-This arrangement is intended to increase the level of coordination and cooperation between NJTPA priorities and TMA activities in areas such as data collection, outreach, shuttle services and the development and implementation of Plan 2045: Connecting North Jersey, the NJTPA's long-range Regional Transportation Plan.
+The NJTPA oversees the development of annual work programs and coordinates activities among the TMAs, the NJTPA subregions, NJ TRANSIT, NJDOT, southern NJ MPOs and other partners in regional mobility.
+This arrangement is intended to increase the level of coordination and cooperation between state and regional priorities and TMA activities in areas such as data collection, outreach, shuttle services and the development and implementation of each MPO's long range transportation plan.

 For questions regarding this program, please contact:

 Principal Planner, TMA & Mobility Programs

 [email protected] | 973-639-8440